Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Bounds on RSOS height

 This inequality provides a coupling between RSOS surface height and a $\Poisson(t)$ distributed random variable.
-As the $k$th moments of a Poisson$(t)$ random variable are bounded by a multiple of $t^k$, we have the result. \end{proof}
+As the $k$th moments of a Poisson$(t)$ random variable are bounded by a multiple of $t^k$, the result follows. \end{proof}

 We provide a matching linear lower bound on the growth rate of RSOS.
 This uses the minimal path representation developed earlier.
-To begin, define the event $A$ as the event that there a exists path $\gamma$ from $(t,0)$ to $(0,\bb{Z}^d)$ with weight $W(\gamma) \leq t/(10d).$ We claim that the probability of this event is exponentially small: \begin{lemma} Define
+To begin, define the event $A$ as the event that there a exists path $\gamma$ from $(t,0)$ to $(0,\bb{Z}^d)$ with weight $W(\gamma) \leq t/(10d).$ The probability of this event is exponentially small: \begin{lemma} Define